 The operation of beet harvesters can be efficient only in case their implements are designed and adjusted for harvesting with due consideration of the main mass and dimension specifications and physical-mechanical properties of the sugar beet roots.
 Despite the differences between the existing cultivars of sugar beet, the variation of the natural and operational conditions of cultivation and the stochastic nature of the parameters at the time of gathering, it is possible to determine the main physical-mechanical properties of the roots.
-In Figure 2.2-Dimension specifications of sugar beet root, the principal dimension specifications of the sugar beet root as well as the parameters of its position in the soil relative to the soil surface are shown [7].
+In Figure 2.2-Dimension specifications of sugar beet root as well as the parameters of its position in the soil relative to the soil surface are shown [7].